conan-io/docs/developing_packages/package_layout.rst

            (e.g the `xx-config.cmake` files from the ``CMakeDeps``)
          - **self.folders.imports**: To specify a subfolder where to write the files copied when using the ``imports(self)`` method in a ``conanfile.py``.
+         - **self.folders.root**: To specify the relative path from the ``conanfile.py`` to the root of the project, in case the conanfile.py is in a subfolder and not in the project root.
+If defined all the other paths will be relative to the project root, not to the location of the ``conanfile.py``

          Check the :ref:`complete reference<layout_folders_reference>` of the ".folders" attribute.